DevVali/cavegame/readme.md

 ## Team

-CaveGame is a project created by [Vali](https://github.com/DevVali/) inspired by a competition.
+CaveGame is a project created by [Vali](https://github.com/DevVali/) and inspired by a competition.

 ## Community